meghna512/Auto_DB_Backup/README.md

 ## Automatic DB Backup

-This is an [npm module](https://www.npmjs.com/package/db_backup) which facilitates in automatic [mongodb](https://www.mongodb.com/) database backup at a specified time each day, this project uses Amazon S3 Bucket for data storage.
+This is an [npm module](https://www.npmjs.com/package/db_backup) which facilitates automatic [mongodb](https://www.mongodb.com/) database backup at a specified time each day, this project uses Amazon S3 Bucket for data storage.
 It creates mongodump of the data and converts it into a zip file which is uploaded to [Amazon S3 Bucket](https://aws.amazon.com/s3/) and this task is automated using node cron.

 ## Installation